Working as a journalist is challenging and exciting.

 Our Centre for Journalism has an established reputation for outstanding vocational training, industry-relevant studies and excellent professional work placements at organisations such as BBC, Sky, and The Sunday Times.

-The arrival of Channel 4 in Leeds in 2020 presents even more opportunities for journalism students and graduates.
+The arrival of Channel 4 in Leeds last year presents even more opportunities for journalism students and graduates.

 Request a 2021 course guide